Biden makes last-minute push for agenda before heading overseas - 1330 & 95.5 WFIN

 Biden makes last-minute push for agenda before heading overseas

-(WASHINGTON) — In a last-minute push before heading overseas, President Joe Biden headed to Capitol Hill Thursday morning to try to get all Democrats behind his social spending and climate policy agenda.
+(WASHINGTON) — In a last-minute push before heading overseas, and after months of tortured negotiations, President Joe Biden on Thursday announced a “framework” of his economic plan in an effort to get all Democrats behind his social spending and climate policy agenda.

+“No one got everything they wanted, including me, but that’s what compromise is.
+That’s consensus.
+And that’s what I ran on,” Biden said in remarks from the White House East Room.

-On a call with reporters, senior administration officials laid out the framework of a $1.75 trillion social spending package President Biden will present to House Democrats, including skeptical progressives.
+Before taking the world stage, Biden put public pressure on members of his own party, especially House progressives, to come together to support what he pitched as a “fundamental gamechanger,” laying out the details of the $1.75 trillion social spending package Biden presented to House Democrats earlier Thursday morning.

-“The president believes this framework will earn the support of all 50 Democratic senators, and pass the House,” an administration official said.
+He said his plan would not raise taxes on the middle class but “would continue cutting taxes for the middle class,” and instead raise them on the nation’s wealthiest Americans and corporations, whom Democrats argue haven’t been paying their fair share.

+Biden can’t afford to lose a single vote in the Senate and only three votes in the House.
+He delayed his foreign trip to head to the Hill and lobby members of his own party to back the legislation he campaigned on.

-Biden pulled up to the Capitol shortly after 9 a.m., flanked by House Speaker Nancy Pelosi, responding only with “It’s a good day” to a reporter asking what his message is to House progressives who don’t trust Democratic Sens.
-Joe Manchin and Kyrsten Sinema who have been holdouts throughout the extended and often chaotic bargaining.
+Earlier, he pulled up to the Capitol shortly after 9 a.m., and then flanked by House Speaker Nancy Pelosi, responded only with “It’s a good day” to a reporter asking what his message is to House progressives who don’t trust Democratic Sens.
+Joe Manchin and Kyrsten Sinema — holdouts throughout the extended and often chaotic bargaining.

 As he headed to the closed-door meeting, ABC News Congressional Correspondent Rachel Scott asked, “Mister President, do you have a deal?” but Biden merely waved and said “How are you?
 Good to see you all.”